maxiherzog/uat-plugin/README.md

 * **pop** The calculated value of movement
 * **infra** The generated values for the surrounding infra structure By specifying a different file extension for the output file to _.geojson_, a .geojson with the given data ready to display with web-frontend APIs(e.g. Leaflet, OpenLayers)

+## No files?
+We have example data
+We ran the analysis for a Heidelberg, Germany.
+You can use the grid file found in `assets`.

+Feel also free to use the hand-crafted `tagweights.csv`.

+You can see the result [here](http://wirvsvirus.lpk-server.de/).

 ## Built With

 * [Overpass](https://github.com/drolbr/Overpass-API) - The API used to access OSM